 I am broadly interested in Ergodic Theory and Probability.
 In particular, I am interested in statistical properties of nonuniformly hyperbolic dynamical systems.
 Most of my research so far has been related to proving averaging/homogenisation for deterministic dynamical systems (here is a nice survey article on deterministic homogenisation).

-This year, I am the supervisor of two groups of first-year MORSE students.
 I have previously been a TA for Norms, Metrics and Topologies (twice) and Mathematical Analysis III.
 I also have experience supervising small groups of second-year maths students and first-year joint-honours students.

 Email: n dot fleming dot 1 at warwick.ac.uk